devstress/FLINK.NET/docs/wiki/Core-Concepts-Memory-TaskManager.md

 *   **Consider Number of Task Slots:** More slots mean memory is divided further.
 Ensure each slot has enough memory for the tasks it runs.
 *   **Iterate and Tune:** Memory tuning is often an iterative process.
 Monitor, adjust, and observe the impact.
 See [[Memory Tuning|Core-Concepts-Memory-Tuning]].

-## Relationship to FlinkDotnet
+## Relationship to Apache Flink

-Flink.NET TaskManagers will operate under the same memory model as FlinkDotnet.
+Flink.NET TaskManagers will operate under the same memory model as Apache Flink.
 The key difference is that the "Task Heap" will be managed by the .NET runtime for C# operator code, rather than solely by the JVM for Java/Scala code.

 **External References:**